Ambitious-idiot/simple-ray-tracing/README.md

 To make the texture less blocky looking, use random unit vectors rather than doubles.
 When calculating noise, use dot(rand_vec, weight).
 Turbulence: sum of Perlin noise with different frequencies.
 Marble: add regular phase change to turbulence.
+## Image texture
+convert image to u-v so that the size of texture map doesn't suffer from the resolution.
+The conversion is totally a resizing transform.